ChloeTrappedRabbit/GrumpyC4t/References/References.md

 * ### Lemony Snicket's A Series of Unfortunate Events

-  We love the art style in this animation, we would like to create something with this dark style but mixing 3D and 2D.
+  Lemony Snicket is an american novelist called Daniel Handler, we love the art style in this animation, we would like to create something with this dark style but mixing 3D and 2D.

   https://www.youtube.com/watch?v=JoBnHYKcCRU